 Rule 16(1)(i) of the BTC Fund Rules provide that all monies pertaining to BTC shall be held in the treasury and under no circumstances shall be held in the Bank, Post Office, or any other institution or person not provided for in the rules.
 Rule 25 of the Fund Rules provides that all receipts due to the Council collected by any employee of the Council authorised to collect such receipts shall pass through the Cashier, who shall enter them immediately into the receipts side of the relevant cash book.
-Further, Rule 26 of the BTC Fund Rules provides that all moneys received by the cashier on account of council shall be remitted to the treasury promptly for credit to the respective Personal Deposit Accounts and shall under no circumstances, be directly appropriated towards expenditure.
+Rule 26 of the BTC Fund Rules provides that all moneys received by the cashier on account of council shall be remitted to the treasury promptly for credit to the respective Personal Deposit Accounts and shall under no circumstances, be directly appropriated towards expenditure.

-Audit scrutiny of records showed that Bodoland Transport Services (BTS) collected revenue of ₹ 2.58 crore, during the year 2017-18 as sale proceeds of 'way side bus tickets' which was neither deposited into the PDA nor entered in the Council's Cash Book.
-The amount was kept in a current bank account in State Bank of India (SBI), Kokrajhar in violation of the Rules.
+Audit scrutiny of records revealed that Bodoland Transport Services (BTS) collected revenue of ₹ 2.43 crore during the year 2018-19 as sale proceeds of 'way side bus tickets' which was neither deposited into the PDA nor entered in the Council's Cash Book.
+The amount was kept in a current bank account of State Bank of India (SBI), Kokrajhar.

-Further, out of the said revenue, an expenditure of ₹ 2.55 crore was incurred during 2017-18 for repair and maintenance of buses, salary of staff by Officer on Special Duty, BTS.
-The expenditure of BTS was also not accounted for in the Cash Book or depicted in the Annual Accounts.
-This has resulted in understatement of receipts and expenditure in the Annual Accounts to the extent of ₹ 2.58 crore and ₹ 2.55 crore respectively, besides violating the provisions of its Fund Rules.
+Further, entire amount of ≥ 2.43 crore and the unspent balance of previous year of ≥ 0.03 crore was spent for repair and maintenance of buses, salary of staff of BTS.
+This expenditure was not accounted for either in the Cash Book nor in the Annual Accounts.
+This has resulted in understatement of receipts by ≥ 2.43 crore and expenditure by ≥ 2.46 crore (≥ 2.43 crore plus ≥ 0.03 crore) in the Annual Accounts respectively, besides violation of the provision of its Fund Rules.

-3.3.1.2 Overstatement of receipts (Lottery)
+3.3.1.2 Overstatement of disbursement (CPF)